Resources & Publications

 Haak, Fabian; Engelmann, Björn

-IRCologne at GermEval 2021: Toxicity Classification Inproceedings
+IRCologne at GermEval 2021: Toxicity Classification Proceedings Article

 In: Proceedings of the GermEval 2021 Shared Task on the Identification of Toxic, Engaging, and Fact-Claiming Comments, pp. 47–53, Association for Computational Linguistics, Duesseldorf, Germany, 2021.